EivindArvesen/b3/README.md

 -->

 ## About
+Blogposts should not use higher level headers than h3!

 Blog posts are written in Markdown in your favourite editor, and pushed via git.
 Posts are validated upon git-commit.